Sub-Saharan Africa: Sports

 Football (soccer) is the most popular sport in sub-Saharan Africa.
 Sub-Saharan men are its main patrons.
 Major competitions include the African Champions League, a competition for the best clubs on the continent and the Confederation Cup, a competition primarily for the national cup winner of each African country.
 The Africa Cup of Nations is a competition of 16 national teams from various African countries held every two years.
 South Africa hosted the 2010 FIFA World Cup, a first for a sub-Saharan country.
 In 2010, Cameroon played in the World Cup for the sixth time, which is the current record for a sub-Saharan team.
 In 1996 Nigeria won the Olympic gold for football.
 In 2000 Cameroon maintained the continent's supremacy by winning the title too.
 Momentous achievements for sub-Saharan African football.
 Famous sub-Saharan football stars include Abedi Pele, Emmanuel Adebayor, George Weah, Michael Essien, Didier Drogba, Roger Milla, Nwankwo Kanu, Jay-Jay Okocha, Bruce Grobbelaar, Samuel Eto'o, Kolo Touré, Yaya Touré, Sadio Mané and Pierre-Emerick Aubameyang.
 The most talented sub-Saharan African football players find themselves courted and sought after by European leagues.
 There are currently more than 1000 Africans playing for European clubs.
 Sub-Saharan Africans have found themselves the target of racism by European fans.
 FIFA has been trying hard to crack down on racist outburst during games.

-Rugby is also popular in sub-Saharan Africa.
+Rugby is popular in sub-Saharan Africa.
 The Confederation of African Rugby governs rugby games in the region.
 South Africa is a major force in the game and won the Rugby World Cup in 1995, 2007 and 2019.
 Africa is also allotted one guaranteed qualifying place in the Rugby World Cup.

-Boxing is also a popular sport.
-Battling Siki the first world champion to come out of sub-Saharan Africa.
+Boxing is a popular sport.
+Battling Siki is the first world champion to come out of sub-Saharan Africa.
 Countries such as Nigeria, Ghana and South Africa have produced numerous professional world champions such as Dick Tiger, Hogan Bassey, Gerrie Coetzee, Samuel Peter, Azumah Nelson and Jake Matlala.

 Cricket has a following.
 The African Cricket Association is an international body which oversees cricket in African countries.
 South Africa and Zimbabwe have their own governing bodies.
 In 2003 the Cricket World Cup was held in South Africa, first time it was held in sub-Saharan Africa.

 Over the years, Ethiopia and Kenya have produced many notable long-distance athletes.
 Each country has federations that identify and cultivate top talent.
 Athletes from Ethiopia and Kenya hold, save for two exceptions, all the men's outdoor records for Olympic distance events from 800m to the marathon.
 Famous runners include Haile Gebrselassie, Kenenisa Bekele, Paul Tergat, and John Cheruiyot Korir.